rails/rails/guides/source/active_record_querying.md

 ```

-This will find the customer with id 4 and eager load all of the associated orders, the books for all of the orders, and the author and supplier for each of the books.
+This will find the customer with `id` = 4 and eager load all of the associated orders for it, the books for all of the orders, and the author and supplier for each of the books.

 ### Specifying Conditions on Eager Loaded Associations